Contouring Your Body after Excessive Weight Loss

 Because body contouring can be a life-changing event, you need to carefully select the surgeon; do not make a hasty decision, get an expert to give you the best results.
 Talk to the surgeon and trust him.
-Dr. Frank Agullo and Dr. Palladino are extensively trained in body contouring surgery and have partnered with many of the bariatric surgeons in the area to complete your transformation.
-Dr. Agullo is the Clinical Associate Professor of Plastic Surgery at Texas Tech University and Dr. Palladino holds the title of Clinical Assistant Professor of Plastic Surgery.
-They are known for successfully performing innumerable body contouring procedures with excellent results.
+Dr. Frank Agullo is extensively trained in body contouring surgery and has partnered with many of the bariatric surgeons in the area to complete your transformation.
+Dr. Agullo is the Clinical Associate Professor of Plastic Surgery at Texas Tech University.
+He is known for successfully performing innumerable body contouring procedures with excellent results.

 Once you are clear on the procedure and have spoken to your surgeon and discussed with him all the details, which have assured you completely, you should move on to the next step.